 For instruments in this thematic call, DFF is using the following criteria:

-Compliance with the objective of the instrument:
+Achieving the objective of the instrument:

-• Are the described objectives of the instrument, (see section 3) sufficiently met?
+- Are the described objectives of the instrument, (see section 3) sufficiently met? - Does the application sufficiently account for the ways in which the project contributes to the green transition?

 Scientific quality: